hampel/envroute/README.md

 The recommended way of installing the EnvRoute package is through [Composer](http://getcomposer.org):

+	:::bash
+	composer require "hampel/envroute"

-Require the package via Composer in your `composer.json`
+Or manually define it in your `composer.json`

     :::json
     {
         "require": {
-            "hampel/envroute": "^0.4"
+            "hampel/envroute": "~1.0"
         }
     }